 By only living off one income now, we’re preparing ourselves for an easier transition in the future when we have kids.
 I plan to also contribute to have more savings by doing different side hustles and maybe working from home or part-time.

 Raising kids on one income may sound like it will be hard, but think of the money saved on daycare alone!

 - Commuting Expenses: Without having to go work every day, money can be saved on car expenses such as gas and the frequency of maintenance.

 - Clothing Expenses: Suits and office clothes cost money.
 You can be at home in your pajamas all day since you no longer need work clothes.

 - Eating Out Less: With only one spouse working, the other has more time to make meals at home.
-This cuts down on the amount of times money is spent eating out from being too tired to cook.
+This cuts down on the amount of time money is spent eating out from being too tired to cook.
 Extras can also be packed to take to lunch for work and reduce that expense as well.
-Check out these meals that will make 6 servings for less that $10.
+Check out these meals that will make 6 servings for less than $10.